-This list contains only those car insurers we were able to rate for both policies and customer experience.
+This list, ranked by Total Score, contains only those car insurers we were able to rate for both policies and customer experience.
 Therefore a number of insurers aren't included.

-Table notes: Customer score data based on a survey of 2,134 policyholders who have recently made a car insurance claim between November 2019 and January 2020.
+Table notes: Customer score data based on a survey carried out between November and December 2020 of 2,361 policyholders who have recently made a car insurance claim.
 Policy scores are based on the provider's standard policy.
 All policies are available to the general public.
 Customer score is calculated using a combination of overall satisfaction and the likelihood of recommending the provider.